stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `tft_unit_name` - The name of the unit itself
 - `tft_edition` - Set as the value `default`, except when using an [extra instance](#extra-instances---workspaces-and-tests) or running [tests](#testing)

 The provided code for new units has locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
-These include a `handle`, a short version of a unique SHA256 hash.
-This means that you can have as many copies of resources as you wish, as long as you use the `handle` as part of each resource name:
+These include a `handle`, a short version of a SHA256 hash for the instance.
+This means that you can deploy as many instances of the root module as you wish, as long as you use the `handle` as part of each resource name:

 ```hcl
 resource "aws_dynamodb_table" "example_table" {
   name = "${local.meta_product_name}-example-${local.handle}"
 ```

-> To avoid a direct dependency between your resources and the tooling, only use the required variables in locals.
-Then use locals to define resource names.
+> Only use the required variables in locals, then use those locals to define resource names.
+This ensures that your deployed resources are not tied to the details of the tooling.

 If the default behaviour is not appropriate, you can customise the contents of modules in any way that you need.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
 It only requires that each module is a valid TF root module and accepts the four input variables.